Leadership, creative thought, and intellectual risk taking

+We offer a 21st-century global liberal arts and sciences education.
 Scholarship and research are not confined to the classroom or laboratory, nor even to a particular field of study.
 A robust offering of majors, minors, and academic programs not only provides students with a diverse range of disciplines to explore and to experience, but each discipline is intended to work in concert with another, fostering an evolution of cross-disciplinary collaboration that is at the heart of the academic experience at Middlebury.
-We offer a 21st-century global liberal arts education.

 See what people on campus have to say about academics at Middlebury.
 See more video FAQ.

 Interested in the humanities and arts?
 STEM?
 Learning a language?
 Do you want to explore an interdisciplinary field like environmental studies?
 Do you envision a career in the social sciences?

 The Middlebury curriculum is broad, deep, and flexible.
 Once here, you may decide to focus on a new area of study.
 You can engage in extracurricular pursuits like playing sports, writing for the student newspaper, or performing in a musical, and also participate in cocurricular activities, such as volunteering in the community, through our experiential learning centers, and much more.

 Such exploration and immersion is the essence of a liberal arts education.
 Here you have the time, space, and support to pursue the many interests that appeal to you!